How to Calculate a Pay Raise: Percentage and Dollar Amount Formulas

 Counter-Offer Raise

 Retention offer made when an employee has an external offer.
-Typically 5–15%, rarely matching the full external offer.
-Research consistently shows workers who accept counter-offers leave within 12 months in a high percentage of cases — the underlying pay issue recurs at the next review cycle.
+Typically 5 to 15%, rarely matching the full external offer.
+Research consistently shows workers who accept counter-offers leave within 12 months in a high percentage of cases: the underlying pay issue recurs at the next review cycle.

 Market Correction Raise